Acupuncture

 Acupuncture involves the insertion of thin needles into specific points along the meridians to stmulate the flow of Qi and alleviate pain and other conditions.

-Unfortunately, this explanation for how acupuncture works.
-It’s not consistent with Western understanding of anatomy and physiology.
-The meridians have never been identified anatomically and the energy key has never been measured.
+Unfortunately, this explanation for how acupuncture works is not always consistent with Western understanding of anatomy and physiology.
+The meridians have never been clearly identified anatomically and the energy, Qi, has never been measured.
 This leaves the Westerners a with a lack of understanding of traditional Chinese medicine in general and specifically acupuncture.
 In the last 50 years, however, much work has been done to understand the very real benefits that acupuncture provides.
 While we are still far from having a good understanding, this section attempts to explore current theory in an attempt to provide context to acupuncture treatment and ways to facilitate successful outcomes.

 - See: